English MA Degree Requirements

 Students admitted into the program are expected to maintain a minimum GPA of 3.0 while enrolled.
 In addition, students are expected to make no grade lower than B in any course taken as part of the degree program.
 If a student's GPA falls below 3.0 or if the student makes a grade of C or lower, the student will be placed on academic probation and have one semester to raise the GPA.
 If a student makes a second grade of C or lower or fails to raise the GPA to at least a 3.0 and to maintain it at that level, the student will be dismissed from the program for one academic year (two semesters).

 At the end of the dismissal period, the student may apply for reinstatement, but such reinstatement is not guaranteed.
 All decisions on reinstatement into the program will be made by the members of the Graduate Program Committee in consultation with the Director of Graduate Studies.
-If the student is reinstated, specific expectations regarding the level of performance necessary to remaining in the program will be stipulated at the time of reinstatement by the Director of Graduate Studies.
+If the student is reinstated, specific expectations regarding the level of performance necessary to remaining in the program will be stipulated at the time of reinstatement by the Coordinator of Graduate Studies.
 Should the student, at any point, fail to meet the stipulated expectations, he or she will be permanently dismissed from the program.

-All new graduate students admitted into the program will be advised initially by the Director of Graduate Studies (DGS).
+All new graduate students admitted into the program will be advised initially by the Coordinator of Graduate Studies (DGS).
 After the completion of your first semester, students may choose another designated faculty member to serve as your major professor and advisor.
 You must choose a major professor (an English faculty member who teaches in our graduate program) for your advisor by the time you have completed 18 hours of graduate course work.
 The DGS can help you with identifying a major professor.
 Your major professor will serve as your thesis director (if you decide to write a thesis) and/or serve as chair of your oral examination committee.

 Your advisor is one of the most important faculty members you will work with during your program of study.
 Your advisor can help you decide what courses and seminars will best meet your professional goals and will give you some idea of the coverage and requirements of different courses.
 You need to meet with your advisor regularly during the year to discuss your academic progress.
 If you do not meet with your advisor regularly, you may miss important deadlines or requirements that will keep you from graduating on time.